Created by Michael Wiley

 Michael Wiley’s The Last Striptease (2007) won the Private Eye Writers of America/St. Martin’s Press Best First Private Eye Novel contest, and introduced ex-cop turned Chicago PI JOE KOZMARSKI, whose biggest strength may be that he’s, well, just a regular joe.

-I mean, he's got a mother, fer cryin' out loud, and a slew of family drama, including a troublesome young nephew he's taken in.
+I mean, he’s got a mother, fer cryin’ out loud, and a slew of family drama, including a troublesome young nephew he’s taken in.
 But Joe has other problems on his plate to deal with as well.
-While on a routine surveillance job, he witnesses a murder; his former cop partner has been shot by the suspect, and a retired judge (and estranged family friend) has asked him to work on behalf of an employee of his, whose been accused of murdering his party girl girlfriend, a Vietnamese-American beauty with a taste for booze, drugs and stripping in front of cameras.
+While on a routine surveillance job, he witnesses a murder; his former cop partner has been shot by the suspect, and a retired judge (and estranged family friend) has asked him to work on behalf of an employee of his, who’s been accused of murdering his party-time girlfriend, a Vietnamese-American beauty with a taste for booze, drugs and stripping in front of cameras.

 Joe muddles through it all with a plodding, dogged determination, making mistakes along the way (and not always learning from them), but that makes for a nice change from some of the over-boiled histronics that many of his more turbo-charged, infallible fellow fictional eyes indulge in, giving him an affable, regular Joe quality.